-Herewith we fearlessly predict some important events and trends for the virtualization and cloud computing industry.
-May we also wish everyone had a Happy Holiday Season and a prosperous 2013.
-Continue reading 2013 Virtualization and Cloud Computing Predictions
+Herewith we offer our 2013 Virtualization and Cloud Computing Predictions.
+May we also wish everyone a Happy Holiday Season and a prosperous 2013.

-Nimdesk claim they have the simplest and most affordable desktop virtualization for business of any size today.
-At a headline $99 cost per user for a perpetual license, what do you get and how is it different from existing solutions in this space?
+NimDesk claim they have the simplest and most affordable desktop virtualization for business of any size today.
+At a headline $99 cost per user for a perpetual license, what can the Nimdesk software and hardware appliances achieve and how do these compare against existing solutions in this space?

 Login VSI B.V. have announced the availability of Login VSI 3.7, the latest version of the performance and scalability testing tool for Virtual Desktop Infrastructures and Server Based Computing environments.